 A castle once stood on a motte at Eldbotle, but nothing of it now remains and the exact site of it has been lost.

-Eldbotle means “old building” or “old dwelling place” and the site may date back to the early 7th century when a timber hall may have been built here.
+Eldbotle means “old building” or “old dwelling place” and the site might date back to the early 7th century when a timber hall may have been built here.
 Later Eldbotle became a royal estate, possibly during the late 10th century when Lothian came under Scottish control.

 David I issued two charters at Eldbotle, probably in the 1140s, and Eldbotle continued to be visited by Scottish kings until at least the 1160s with two more charters issued from there between 1153 and 1162 during the reign of Malcolm IV.
 Another early document from Eldbotle probably dates from late in the reign of William I (1165-1214).

 At some time during the 12th century, possibly around 1150, the barony of Dirleton, of which Eldbotle formed part, was granted to the de Vaux family, a wealthy Anglo-Norman family from Rouen in northern France who had come to Scotland under the patronage of David I. John de Vaux, who died in 1187, is said to have built a castle on a motte at Eldbotle, at a similar time to building Castle Tarbet on the nearby island of Fidra.

 The barony of Dirleton, which included the lands of Eldbotle, passed by marriage through the families of Haliburton and Ruthven, by forfeiture to the Erskines and by sale to James Maxwell of Innerwick in 1631.
 Maxwell was created Earl of Dirletoun and Lord Elbottle in 1646 but the titles became extinct upon his death with no male heirs.

 In 1663 the barony of Dirleton was bought by John Nisbet who built Archerfield House as his new residence.
 The lands remained in the Nisbet family, later the Hamilton Nisbets, but was sold in the 1950s and was then bought by the Duke of Hamilton in the 1970s.